-Generic Name: japanese encephalitis virus vaccine, inactivated adsorbed (Intramuscular route)
+Generic name: japanese encephalitis virus vaccine (intramuscular route)

 Commonly used brand name(s)

 Available Dosage Forms:

 Japanese encephalitis virus vaccine, inactivated, adsorbed (Ixiaro®) is used to prevent infection caused by the Japanese encephalitis virus.
 It works by causing your body to produce its own protection (antibodies) against the virus.

 This vaccine is to be given only by or under the direct supervision of your doctor.

 Before using Ixiaro

 In deciding to use a vaccine, the risks of taking the vaccine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this vaccine, the following should be considered: